AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 Once called, it will typically take between 45 and 60 minutes for the networking infrastructure to be provisioned.
 The API's GET method can be called to return the current status, which will eventually flip from `creating` to `ready`.
 Consult the API documentation for all states.

 If the program-scoped VPN configuration in ready, the `PUT /program/<program_id>/environment/<environment_id>/advancedNetworking` endpoint must be invoked per environment to enable networking at the environment level and to declare any port forwarding rules.
-Parameters are configurable per environment in order to offer flexibility.
+Parameters are configurable per environment to offer flexibility.

 See the [API documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/enableEnvironmentAdvancedNetworkingConfiguration) for more information.